Jeļena Ostapenko: Playing style

 At the 2017 French Open, where Ostapenko won her first professional title, she regularly hit between 35 and 45 winners throughout her matches.
 Following her quarterfinal performance, she attracted multiple comparisons to Monica Seles.
 Ostapenko said in an interview at the event that "aggressive is my style of game".
 After the final match of that French Open, analysts highlighted the differences between her performance and opponent Simona Halep's performance: Ostapenko had 54 winners and 54 unforced errors, while Halep had eight winners and ten unforced errors.
-ESPN's Simon Cambers wrote "Fear just does not seem to come into [Ostapenko's] vocabulary...
+ESPN's Simon Cambers wrote: "Fear just does not seem to come into [Ostapenko's] vocabulary...
 Her groundstrokes are simply massive, flat swipes of the ball that left Halep... grasping at shadows."

 The major weakness in Ostapenko's game is her serve, which is highly inconsistent.
-Her first serve is powerful, being typically recorded at 106 mph (170 km/h), and peaking at 112 mph (180 km/h), allowing her to serve aces, whilst her second serve is inconsistent.
+Her first serve is powerful, being typically recorded at 106 mph (170 km/h), and peaking at 112 mph (180 km/h), allowing her to serve aces, while her second serve is inconsistent.
 Her second serve is hampered by nerves, and a frequently wayward ball toss, meaning that she double faults frequently.
 In 2017 and 2019, she was the WTA Tour leader in double faults, hitting 436 double faults in 2019.
-She also frequently has one of the lowest first serve percentages on the entire tour; in her first-round match at the 2019 China Open against Karolína Plíšková, she served 25 double faults, and had a first-serve percentage of 49%, whilst still winning the match.
-However, after partnering with Marion Bartoli at Linz, her serve began to show some improvement, and in the final against Julia Görges at Luxembourg, she did not double fault once.
+She also frequently has one of the lowest first serve percentages on the entire tour; in her first-round match at the 2019 China Open against Karolína Plíšková, she served 25 double faults, and had a first-serve percentage of 49%, while still winning the match.
+However, after being coached by Marion Bartoli at Linz for the first time, her serve began to show some improvement, and in the final against Julia Görges at Luxembourg, she did not double fault once.

+Ostapenko is the only player to reliably beat Iga Świątek, having as of April 2025 a record of six wins and no losses.